1. Knowledge Base

 - Connects to Microsoft Graph and Exchange Online.

-- Finds the specified Azure AD App by display name.
+- Finds the Azure AD App by display name.

-- Assigns the specified Exchange Online management role to the service principal.
+- Assigns one or more management roles to the service principal.

 #>